The deadline to submit an Experience Learning Agreement (student and employer) is June 5, 2105

 What is the Lang Internship Program?

 The Lang internship Program provides high-quality supervised professional work experiences for academic credit.
 Students prepare for full-time employment or graduate study by participating in a range of activities designed to promote professional growth and development, skill acquisition, and mastery of job search techniques.
-During their internships, students participate in a seminar and document their activities using evaluative forms, time sheets, and journal assignments.
-For more information about the program, stop by our office at 64 West 11th Street or download the most recent Pre-Internship Guide.
+During their internships, students participate in a seminar and document their activities using evaluation forms, time sheets, and journal assignments.
+For more information about the program, stop by our office at the Center for Student Success - Careers, 63 Fifth Avenue, 4th floor, New York City.

 Am I eligible to enroll?

-If you have earned 30 or more credits, are in good academic standing (defined as a cumulative and term GPA of 2.3 or above), have met with an internship advisor, and have received approval for your Internship Proposal, you are eligible to enroll in the Introductory Internship Seminar.
+If you have earned 30 or more credits, are in good academic standing (defined as having a cumulative and term GPA of 2.3 or above) and have received approval for your Experience Learning Agreement, you are eligible to enroll in the Internship Program.

 Can I earn credit for a past internship experience?

-You cannot earn credit for an internship you had before registering in our program.
+You cannot earn credit for an internship you held before registering in our program.
 Lang's Internship Program has academic

 components that must align with the internship experience, such as student progress evaluations, participation in a